Club History

 The Original Pontypridd AFC – who were they and what happened to them?

-The precise roots of the original Pontypridd Association Football Club are unclear, although it is believed the club was established some time around 1908.
+The precise roots of the original Pontypridd Association Football Club are unclear, although it is believed a club was established some time around 1908.
 There is a report in the Evening Express in August 1908 that Pontypridd Football Club had applied to join the Glamorgan League (the precursor to the Welsh Football League).
 In May 1911 The Rhondda Leader reported the prospectus of a newly formed company, The Pontypridd Association Football Club (Limited).
 The prospectus pledged the club had been established to “promote first-class Association Football in the Pontypridd district”.

 The 1911 report listed Pontypridd AFC’s directors as five local businessmen, consisting of two publicans in David Williams (Greyhound Hotel) and Edgar Powell (White Hart Hotel), an ironmonger named Williams Roberts, Frank Thomas, a hosier, and lastly William Harold Gower, described as an “organiser”.
 The 1908 report also named Edgar Powell as club treasurer, which would suggest a common heritage between the amateur outfit and the professional club formed in 1911.